 - Purchase the complete Expat Arrivals San Francisco Guide (PDF)

-Expats working in San Francisco find themselves in the financial hub of the West Coast and one of the world's foremost centres of technology.
-The city is also considered one of the USA's strongest economies.
-As such, jobs in San Francisco are in high demand.
+San Francisco is the financial hub of the West Coast and one of the world's foremost centres of technology.
+The city is also considered one of the strongest economies in the US.
+As such, jobs in San Francisco are in high demand and competition fierce.

 Job market in San Francisco